petersbingham/stelemPy/README.md

 ## Usage

+For the comparison tests carried out the user can provide an optional interface that is referred to as `ratcmp` in the parameter lists below.
+An example of this, which may be used, is the `RationalCompare1` class in the pynumutil.
+Basically the following functions must be implemented: `set_rtol(rtol)`, `is_close(cval1, cval2)`, `get_complex_diff(cval1, cval2)` and `check_complex_diff(cdiff)`.
+If the `ratcmp` is not supplied then a `RationalCompare1` will be created with an `rtol=0.001`

 There are three main public functions, `calculate_stelements`, `calculate_convergence_groups` and `calculate_QIs`.
 The first two of these functions are designed to be used together to find stelements and their characteristics.
 The third function is used to calculate stelements, without the details but with a couple of numbers to quantify their 'quality'.
 There are two additional functions `calculate_convergence_groups_range` and `calculate_QIs_from_range` which are provided in the case that the intermediate calculations for `calculate_QIs` are required.

 #### `calculate_stelements` and `calculate_convergence_groups`

-`calculate_stelements(sets,rtol=default_rtol,cfsteps=default_cfsteps)` performs the functionality described in the section titled 'Finding the stelements'.
+`calculate_stelements(sets, ratcmp=None, cfsteps=default_cfsteps)` performs the functionality described in the section titled 'Finding the stelements'.
 It takes as input the sets as a list of lists.
-The user can optionally supply the distinction threshold and the number of steps over which closeness of elements must be obtained before they can qualify and contribute to a stelement.
+The user can optionally supply a `ratcmp` and the number of steps over which closeness of elements must be obtained before they can qualify and contribute to a stelement.
 As output it returns a structure containing the stelements and their description.
 For example, with a `cfsteps` equal to 1:

 Input:
 ```python